ladybug-tools/hb-energy-primer/text/components/Adaptive_Comfort_Map.md

 A number between -360 and 360 for the counterclockwise difference between the North and the positive Y-axis in degrees.
 This can also be Vector for the direction to North.
 (Default: 0).
 * ##### run_period
 An AnalysisPeriod to set the start and end dates of the simulation.
 If None, the simulation will be annual.
+* ##### add_str
+THIS OPTION IS FOR ADVANCED USERS OF ENERGYPLUS.
+You can input additional text strings here to be appended to the IDF before energy simulation.
+The input should be complete EnergyPlus objects following the IDF format.
+This input can be used to write objects into the IDF that are not currently supported by Honeybee.
 * ##### air_speed
 A single number for air speed in m/s or an hourly data collection of air speeds that align with the input run_period_.
 This will be used for all indoor comfort evaluation.
 Note that the EPW wind speed will be used for any outdoor sensors.
 (Default: 0.1).
 * ##### comfort_par